-Windows 3.1 was the 4th version of Microsoft’s GUI-based operating system,
+Windows 3.1 was the 4th version of Microsoft’s GUI-based operating system, released in 1993.

-3.1 was a paid sub-release -- Windows 3.0 had been so popular that Microsoft decided to charge for the modified software rather than offer it as a free update to the same graphics as windows 3.0 with 16 colors aside from some small aesthetic changes.
+3.1 was a paid sub-release -- Windows 3.0 had been so popular that Microsoft decided to charge for the modified software rather than offer it as a free update to the existing version.

+Windows 3.1 retained the same graphics as windows 3.0 with 16 colors aside from some small aesthetic changes.
 Windows 3.1 features included support for TrueType fonts and peer-to-peer networking.

 The new networking capability was one of the main factors in the emergence of the client/server structure that we still mainly run on today, both in home and business networks as well as on the Internet at large.

 See a video walk-through of Windows 3.1: